 Length: A novel-length serial, but the first chapter is 7, 209 words / 20 PDF pages.

 More info: This is a serial I’ll begin updating regularly later this year, but the first chapter works as a sequel to Ringbound.
 The narrating protagonists Kit, Faiza and Indigo are various shades of allo-aro.
-Please note that this is a sequel to the aforementioned Love is the Reckoning but this first chapter (narrated by Kit) can be read on its own.

 (The chronological order for these Marchverse stories is The Sorcerous Compendium of Postmortem Query; Love Spells, Rainbows and Rosie; Ringbound; Love is the Reckoning and The Crew of Esher Hill.)